eklavya/Scqla/README.md

 Scqla
 =====

-Cassandra CQL driver for Scala.
+A fully asynchronous Cassandra CQL driver for Scala using Akka IO.

-The aim is to make use of scala features to provide a nice API.

 ##Highlights:
 1) Directly construct objects from results.